pneumatic-app/pneumatic-api-docs.github.io/source/index.html.md

 r = requests.post(end_point, headers=headers)
 ```

-> if successful, the command will cancel all your subscriptions at once.
+> if successful, the request will cancel all your subscriptions at once.
 > All the urls for all the events will have been wiped.
-> The command returns an empty body
+> The request returns an empty body

 ```json
 {}